msulima/msulima.github.io/_posts/2014-05-09-start-a-blog-with-jekyll.markdown

 date:   2014-05-09 23:15:18
 categories: jekyll tutorials
 ---

+## What's Jekyll

+[Jekyll] is a static content generator, especially useful for writing blogs.
+The main idea is to take raw files in developer-friendly format like markdown and compile them to ready-to-publish complete websites.

+This is very convenient when you don't really need a heavy stack with a database and web server with support for some programming language[^comments].
+You could write posts in plain HTML, but any later layout changes would be very painful.
+With Jekyll you can separate your content in markdown files from layout, compile it once, and publish on basically any hosting you like, because it's plain HTML, CSS and JS files.

+Another great benefit is that use can [Github Pages][github-pages] for free hosting of your website, which I'll cover later.

+### Installation

 Run your blog with:

 {% highlight bash %}
 jekyll serve --watch
 {% endhighlight %}

-_Fun fact:_ if you change site configuration or add new post you have to manually restart the server, `--watch` doesn't help.
+Note that if you change site configuration or add new post you have to manually restart the server, `--watch` doesn't help.

-## Basic settings
+### Basic settings

 Before you write your first post you might want to fill basic info about yourself and change some environment settings.
 What I changed in `_config.yml` is: